ramigs/strapi-nuxt-article/strapi-nuxt.md

-For that, we're going to use [strapi-provider-email-console](https://www.npmjs.com/package/strapi-provider-email-console), a Strapi email mock provider used in development, that just outputs the emails to the console.
+For that, we're going to use [strapi-provider-email-console](https://www.npmjs.com/package/strapi-provider-email-console), a Strapi email mock provider used in development, that instead of sending, outputs the emails to the console.

 Stop the Strapi app that's running, navigate to the project's root directory, and install the email mock provider: